Dissipative structures in topological lattices of nonlinear optical resonators: Chains of coupled microresonators

-To generate this spatio-temporal Kerr soliton (2D-DKS), we pump the 4th supermode in the elliptic regime (cf. SI) ($k-k_0=-6$ marked by the red triangle in Fig.~\ref{fig:pic1}(d)) with $|f_\ell|=2.35$ and $\zeta_0 = 10.92$, so the local dispersion has anomalous sGVD $j_2 = 4j(\pi/10)^2\cos2\pi/5$ in addition to the non-zero supermode FSR $j_1 = 2j\pi/5\sin 2\pi/5$.
-The obtained solution of the 2D-DKS corresponds to continuously re-circulating spatial discrete soliton that forms an ellipse with a fish-like tail in the spectral domain cf. Fig.~\ref{fig:pic2}(a,b).
-Similar to Cherenkov radiation for conventional DKS, the disk-shaped soliton crosses the hybridized dispersion in the vicinity of the edge of the Brillouin zone, resulting in the intensive generation of the dispersive waves, forming the fish-like spectrum (cf. SI), but presuming the soliton coherence.
-On the single resonator level, the optical field envelope demonstrates breathing dynamics (Fig.~\ref{fig:pic2}(c)) because the pulses periodically arrive in the resonator.
+\paragraph{Spatio-temporal two-dimensional dissipative soliton} We also generate a localized 2D dissipative solitons~\cite{Firth2002Dynamical} traveling along the circumference of the chain, which we describe in the following.
+To generate this spatio-temporal Kerr soliton (2D-DKS), we pump the 4th supermode in the elliptic regime ($k-k_0=-6$ marked by the red triangle in Fig.~\ref{fig:pic1}(d)) with $|f_\ell|=2.35$ and $\zeta_0 = 10.92$, so the local dispersion has anomalous sGVD $j_2 = 4j(\pi/10)^2\cos2\pi/5$ in addition to the non-zero supermode FSR $j_1 = 2j\pi/5\sin 2\pi/5$.
+The obtained solution of the 2D-DKS corresponds to continuously re-circulating spatial discrete soliton that forms an ellipse with a fish-like tail in the spectral domain (cf. Fig.~\ref{fig:pic2}(a,b)).
+Similar to Cherenkov radiation for conventional DKS, the disk-shaped soliton crosses the hybridized dispersion in the vicinity of the edge of the Brillouin zone (cf. Fig.~\ref{fig:pic2}(c)), resulting in the intensive generation of the dispersive waves, forming the fish-like spectrum, but presuming the soliton coherence.
+On the single resonator level, the optical field envelope demonstrates breathing dynamics (Fig.~\ref{fig:pic2}(d)) because the pulses periodically arrive in the resonator.
 Resolving the field envelope dynamics in time, one detects the periodic appearance of optical pulses and adjacent dispersive waves.
-Sampling this signal in time and computing the overall Fourier transform gives the so-called superresolution spectrum shown in Fig.~\ref{fig:pic2}(d).
-The periodic nature of the signal reveals a typical comb spectrum, with the presence of a fine spectral structure around each comb line, shown in the inset of Fig.~\ref{fig:pic2}(d).
+Sampling this signal in time and computing the overall Fourier transform gives the so-called superresolution spectrum shown in Fig.~\ref{fig:pic2}(e).
+The periodic nature of the signal reveals a typical comb spectrum, with the presence of a fine spectral structure around each comb line, shown in the inset of Fig.~\ref{fig:pic2}(e).
 These subcombs appear due to the breathing dynamics and emergence of the corresponding dispersive waves, and the number of the spatial modes does not define the number of these subcombs.
 In fact, these subcombs correspond to just low frequency breathing, which is also present in the single resonator case in the breathing regime~\cite{Lucas2017Breathing}.
-The time-averaging of the signal yields a smooth spectral profile (solid line in Fig.~\ref{fig:pic2}[d]), indicating the periodic nature of the signal.
-Notably, a similar (in terms of hybridized dispersion) 2D-DKS was observed in the edge state of the Haldane model.~\cite{mittal2021topological} However, due to the presence of the other bands, FWM-induced edge-to-bulk scattering strongly influenced soliton stability, resulting in temporal decoherence.
-This effect can be understood via considering a DKS generated at the edge state of the SSH chain~\cite{Asboth2016Short} that is, in the limit of zero intra-cell coupling is desribed by single-resonator LLE.
-In the case of finite intra-cell coupling, the hybridized dispersion has two bulk states (lower and upper), similar to the states considered above, with edge parabola in the center of the band gap.
-Like the 1D DKS, the edge soliton will correspond to a dispersionless line below the edge parabola, but the presence of the bulk states will lead to intra-band scattering (edge-to-bulk), resulting in the generation of dispersive waves at the lower 2D band.
-We discuss this effect in details in SI, leaving its accurate description for future work, however similar effect has been observed experimentally in dimers~\cite{tikan2021emergent,komagata2021dissipative} and trimers~\cite{tikan2020symmetry}.
-In the following we continue to analyze 2D nonlinear dynamics in chains.
+The time-averaging of the signal yields a smooth spectral profile (solid line in Fig.~\ref{fig:pic2}(e)), indicating the periodic nature of the signal.
+Notably, a similar (in terms of hybridized dispersion) 2D-DKS was observed in the edge state of the Haldane model~\cite{mittal2021topological}.
+However, due to the presence of the other bands, FWM-induced edge-to-bulk scattering strongly influenced soliton stability, resulting in temporal decoherence.
+This effect can be understood via considering a DKS generated at the edge state of the SSH chain~\cite{Asboth2016Short} described in the following.